 The pants secure easily with fasteners at either the backside of the waist or on the side.
 Since they are relatively simple to detach, these pants provide a way for a fast change.

 They are also loose enough for incontinence aids like fecal or urinary collector bags, allowing the caregiver or nurse to remove them discreetly.

 Certain patients with hemiplegia will have issues with apraxia (the order of everyday actions).
-This means that they have forgotten the order and how they should be putting on their clothes.
+This means they have forgotten the order and how they should put on their clothes.
 Putting garments in the right order often helps them immensely.

-When dressing, it is suggested to start the process on the side that is paralyzed.
+When dressing, starting the process on the paralyzed side is suggested.
 When it comes to undressing, start on the healthy side.
-This means bringing the item of clothing across the side that is healthy.
+This means bringing the item of clothing across the healthy side.
 This helps to prevent twisting a paralyzed arm or damaging the shoulder.